queelius/AlgoTree/dev/flat_forest.rst

 Root Node
 ^^^^^^^^^

-In `FlatTree`, the root node is the first node found that has no parent.
+In `FlatForest`, there can be multiple roots (multiple trees).
+These roots are the nodes that have no parent.
+They can be accessed with the `roots` and `root_names` attributes.

-If there are multiple root nodes, they and their descendants are treated as orphans and are not part of the tree structure.
+`FlatForest` also exposes itself as a tree-like structure, where the default behavior is to treat the first root node found as the tree.
+This may be overridden by changing the `preferred_root` attribute.

-We provide a method, `forest`, which returns a list of all of the trees in the structure.
-We also provide a `reroot` method to change the root node of the tree, and a `merge_under` method to merge all of the trees in the forest under a new root node.
+We also provide an `as_tree` method to merge all of the trees in the forest under a new root node, which can be useful if a tree-like structure is needed for all nodes in the forest.

-`FlatTree` Class
+`FlatForest` Class
 ----------------

-The `FlatTree` class provides a flexible way to work with tree structures using a flat dictionary format.
+The `FlatForest` class provides a flexible way to work with tree structures using a flat dictionary format.
 It offers various methods for manipulating and visualizing trees.

 Initializing a FlatTree
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can initialize a `FlatTree` with a dictionary representing the tree data.
+You can initialize a `FlatForest` with a dictionary representing the tree data.

 .. code-block:: python